-The focus area includes southern portions of Fredericksburg Road Mixed-Use Corridor, including a brownfield site bounded by Laurel, Fredericksburg, Culebra, and Comal Streets.
-The brownfield site, which offers commanding views of the Downtown skyline and is within one block of an important transit service intersection and San Pedro Springs Creek, should be redeveloped to serve more people and contribute to the vision for this area.
+The focus area includes southern portions of Fredericksburg Road Mixed-Use Corridor, including a site bounded by Laurel, Fredericksburg, Culebra, and Comal Streets that was historically contaminated.
+The site offers commanding views of the Downtown skyline and is within one block of an important transit service intersection and San Pedro Springs Creek, should be redeveloped to serve more people and contribute to the vision for this area.
+Existing uses west of Laredo and south of Fredericksburg Road such as food processing and construction supply uses are encouraged to continue.